jaredly/geometricart/docs-src/Roadmap.md

+- [ ] go through lineLine and arcArc and clean up variable names, docstrings, etc.
-- [ ] slim down lineline to just take the angles? mayb
+- [ ] in the mini fixtures, line widths should be much bigger.
+Add a 'line zoom' variable to the render.

+Ok I should also write a whole blog post about the features of this system, and things that are cool.
+- [x] @list-examples for coverage checking ;)

+- [ ] hmmmm I should really hook up the server to this, so that I can do editing of fixtures directly in this UI.
+Because why not? right? when I come across failing examples, I should be able to save them, so that they won't fail in the future!

-- [ ] let's just junk all the imports. nobody needs them.
+- [x] let's just junk all the imports. nobody needs them.
 - [ ] also let's support a docstring on the main function, same dealio.
   - [ ] also comments on the args, let's gooo